 The full text of the piece on the Qinghai-Tibet Plateau can be accessed via the Curse of Geography website, along with previous reports on lobster fishing and drug trafficking in La Mosquitia, the far eastern coast of Honduras, the diminishing local fishing communities of Western Newfoundland. and the report on Badakhshan, the home to the primary trafficking route for opiates and heroin smuggled from Afghanistan through Tajikistan and Kyrgyzstan and into Russia and Europe.

-Suzy Xu Shuang (徐爽) is a storyteller of traditions, ancient and contemporary cultures.
-She also explores portraiture and landscape photography in poetic ways.
+Suzy Xu Shuang (徐爽) is a visual storyteller of ancient and contemporary cultural traditions.
+She explores portraiture and landscape photography in poetic ways.
 Xu is a 2019-2020 ArtsEverywhere Artist-in-Residence.

 Sidd Joag is a visual artist, journalist and producer working on issues closely related to social inequality and human rights, and the managing editor at ArtsEverywhere.